Introduction

 Accelerate change

-We collaborate with government stakeholders by sharing data, insights, and best practices—building a structured, evidence-based approach that can be adopted widely to accelerate impact.
+Our acceleration pillar focuses on strategic partnerships to fast-track the journey toward plastic-free rivers.
+We collaborate with government stakeholders by sharing data, insights, and best practices, building a structured, evidence-based approach that can be adopted widely to accelerate impact.

 To strengthen these efforts, we are actively collecting data and conducting assessments to better understand pollution sources.
 We involve local authorities not only through consultations but also during cleanup events and EcoBin deployments, building trust and gaining support for long-term solutions.